paveljurca/quotes/index.md

 As a general rule, the most successful man in life is the man who has the best information / Benjamin Disraeli

+.

+The hard focus on information which the computer encourages must in time have the effect of crowding out new ideas, which are the intellectual source that generates facts / Theodore Roszak

+.

+Humans are tool builders and we build tools that can dramatically amplify our innate human abilities [..] personal computer is the bicycle of the mind / Steven Paul Jobs, 1996

+.

+It's good to be slow and steady; but it's better to be fast and reliable / The Power of a Team

 * __elsewhere__
 * https://tribun.red/category/citaty/